lanl-ansi/dmcis2017/README.md

 A workshop organized in association with ICDM’2017 <br>
 November 18, 2017 New Orleans, USA

+## Location

+Hotel The Roosevelt New Orleans
+Room "Prytania" on the second level

 ## Program

 **<span style="color:#FFFF00">8.30 - 8.35 am</span> [Introduction by the organizers]**<br>